Broken plastic sample, printed reference photos, calipers, sketch notebook, laptop CAD view, and a new white 3D printed replacement part

 3D print from a photo

 A photo can explain the part, but a 3D printer still needs geometry.
-If you do not have an STL or STEP file yet, the useful starting point is usually photos, measurements, a broken sample, and notes about how the part is used.
+If you do not have an STL or STEP file yet, photos, measurements, a broken sample, and use notes can support a paid modeling estimate.
+CAD work is scoped and priced for approval before it begins.

 Photos help explain the shape and use case, but dimensions and modeling are what turn the idea into a printable part.